jianxunbak/Assignment-3.5/lesson.md

 ## Part 1 - Package creation

-Create a folder called lesson_sample_code and two files, Person.java and Main.java.
+Create a working project folder and add two files, `Person.java` and `Main.java`.

 In both files, add the line at the top